Ensemble learning of pathology foundation models for precision oncology

-Although several slide-level foundation models have been developed\cite{xu2024whole, wang2024pathology, ding2024multimodal}, they are tightly coupled to one specific tile‑level model\cite{wang2022transformer,xu2024whole,chen2024towards}.
-Compared with these existing slide-level models, ELF improved the AUC by 9-14\% for predicting anti-cancer therapy response; and by 10-17\% for predicting immunotherapy response across all evaluation datasets.
-This improvement is attributable to the ensemble strategy of ELF that leverages the complementary strengths of the diverse set of pretrained foundation models that exist today.
+Several slide-level foundation models have been developed\cite{xu2024whole,wang2024pathology,ding2024multimodal}.
+However, they are all tightly coupled to one specific tile-level model\cite{xu2024whole,chen2024towards,wang2022transformer}.
+Compared with these existing slide-level models, ELF improved the AUC by 8-18\% for predicting anti-cancer therapy response; and by 10-17\% for predicting immunotherapy response across all evaluation datasets.
+This improvement is attributable to the ensemble strategy of ELF that leverages the complementary strengths of the diverse set of pretrained foundation models that exist today without the need to train new tile-level foundation models from scratch and also reducing environmental impact.
 It is straightforward to further extend ELF to incorporate additional foundation models, although this will come at increased computational cost.

-Earlier efforts to combine multiple foundation models have not been particularly fruitful.
-One recent study\cite{ma2024towards} employed model distillation to learn from the knowledge of several expert models for a new tile-level foundation model.
-By smoothing out the differences across models, this approach does not fully exploit inter-model complementarity, and did not outperform existing foundation models in benchmark studies\cite{ma2025pathbench}.
-In another study\cite{lenz2025unsupervised}, several models were used to learn tile-level weighting scores, however, feature extraction was performed using only a single foundation model (Virchow2\cite{zimmermann2024virchow2}) .
-By contrast, ELF maintains the expressiveness of each foundation model by processing them independently and aligns their outputs through a shared slide encoder.
-This design allows ELF to preserve model-specific representations learned from their proprietary datasets and to integrate them synergistically.
+Although recent studies have attempted to combine multiple foundation models, the optimal approach remains unclear.
+One study GPFM\cite{ma2024towards} employed model distillation to learn from the knowledge of several expert models for a new tile-level foundation model.
+By smoothing out the differences across models, this approach does not fully exploit inter-model complementarity and did not outperform existing foundation models in benchmark studies\cite{ma2025pathbench}.
+Direct comparison between ELF and GPFM further showed that ensembling multiple foundation models yields greater benefit than distilling them into a single one.
+In another study, COBRAII\cite{lenz2025unsupervised} learns attention weights by fusing features from multiple models and then applies the same attention weights to tile-level features.
+While COBRAII could in principle be extended to support ensembling of multiple foundation models, this capability was not systematically validated in the original study.
+By contrast, ELF jointly optimizes these weights under the supervision of all five models during pretraining, producing a more coherent and ensemble-aware slide encoder.
+This design allows ELF to preserve model-specific representations and integrate them synergistically.
 Empirical analyses revealed low correlation among the image features and attention maps generated from different base models.
 By aligning and combining these diverse features, ELF constructs richer slide-level representations that enhance predictive performance across diverse clinical applications.